-We’re all about a bit of obscure etymology here at HH, naturally.
-But today we strayed into entomology: the word sphexishness describes mindless routine behaviour—and it derives from the name of a curious genus of wasp.
+We’re all about a bit of obscure etymology here at HH, naturally, but this one is going to take us into entomology.
+The word sphexishness describes mindless routine behaviour—and it derives from the name of type of wasp.

-If you know your classical Greek entomology (a minority, surely) you’ll know that sphex was the Ancient Greek word for “wasp”.
-Bonus fact: entomology itself, the name of the study of insects, takes its name from the Greek word for “insect,” entomon—which literally means “cut into pieces”, because Aristotle thought beetles had weirdly segmented bodies.
+If you know your classical Greek entomology (a minority of people, surely) you’ll know sphex was the Ancient Greek word for a wasp.
+Bonus fact: entomology itself, the name of the study of insects, takes its name from the Greek word for insect, entomon—which literally means ‘cut into pieces’, because Aristotle thought beetles had weirdly segmented bodies.
 But anyway, back to the wasps.